maggiemoteno2/Assignments/practice/pomodoro-Techique.md

 Date: 2019-04-10
 ---
 ###pomodoro Techique
+ Emails, texts, phone calls and even snack breaks prevent us from focusing on and effectively executing  a single task at a time.
+For decades.

 Pomodoro is a way to help us manage our time more efficiently by having breaks in between small sessions of focused work time which keeps our minds focused and fresh.